mainej/schema-voyager/README.md

 * [Tailwind CSS](https://tailwindcss.com/) makes writing CSS _fun_.
   Along with assistance from [PostCSS](https://postcss.org/) and [PurgeCSS](https://purgecss.com/) it creates amazingly small CSS files.
   And the pages look nice, right?
-* [Oz](https://github.com/metasoarous/oz), which creates the diagrams, is a great project, as is [Vega](https://vega.github.io/vega/) which underpins it.
-  Still, I'm not certain it's the right choice for Schema Voyager.
-  Force-directed graphs are a bit messy for an ERD.
 * [shadow-cljs](http://shadow-cljs.org/) makes it a joy to write CLJS files alongside CLJ files.
   Several client/server interaction tasks I had been putting off turned out to be trivial with shadow-cljs.